 Each spontaneous problem has its own specific timing system.
 Sometimes it is one block of time to solve a problem and other times it is two time periods, one to prepare and one to work for score.
 Overtime is never allowed in spontaneous.
 The judge calls "time" at the end of each period and the team must stop, so there are never any penalties for exceeding the time limit.
+Virtual-time limits still apply, plus additional minutes to highlight aspects of your solution.

-Over Cost Limit (-1 to -100 points)
+Over Cost Limit (-1 to -30 points)